AAFC-Lethbridge-Bioinformatics-Support/Beebiome-Data-Portal-NCBI-Download/GCP_helper/README.md

 https://code.luasoftware.com/tutorials/linux/auto-start-python-script-on-boot-systemd/

-run sudo -i in gcp instance when sshed in, scripts should be stored in root
+run sudo -i when ssh into the gcp compute instance, scripts should be stored in root

 follow normal install instructions

+chmod +6 the run bash script